jbonaiuto/bodb/bodb/docs/workspaces.rst

 Bookmarks
 ^^^^^^^^^

-The bookmarks tab allows users to store urls that are relevant to the Workspace by adding a Title, URL, and Description
+The Bookmarks tab allows users to store urls that are relevant to the Workspace by adding a Title, URL, and Description

 .. figure:: images/workspace_bookmarks_tab.png
     :align: center